You Earned a Ticket!

 hero image

 The public education system is designed to serve all students, without exception.
 Both federal and state laws define and protect this mission.
-This lesson of Ed100 summarizes the people, policies, processes and programs that are involved in getting students the education they need, especially when it's different from what other kids need.
+This lesson of Ed100 summarizes how schools serve students with special needs.

 How are student disabilities identified?

 Some forms of disability are easy to describe, like deafness, blindness or mobility issues.
-But the bulk of disabilities, which are the focus of this lesson, are subtle.
-The most common challenges, including dyslexia, dyscalculia, and autism, require time and expertise to diagnose.
+But most common challenges, including dyslexia, dyscalculia, and autism, require time and expertise to diagnose.
+The majority of students who qualify for special education services either have a speech impairment such as stuttering or a learning disorder such as dyslexia.

 Parents: You are your child's most important advocate.

 Parents: it is your job to figure out if your child needs help, and the earlier the better.
-The education system is not well set up to identify learning issues and take appropriate steps for each student over time.
+Let your teacher know as soon as possible if your child is struggling or you suspect there may be a disability.
+Unfortunately, too many students are not identified quickly enough and miss timely early intervention.
 You are your child's most important advocate, and it can be a complex role.

 What is Dyslexia?